aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 > No hag present, living or dead.
 Kas lured the Night Hag to that village in order to allow the Nothic to learn how to make soul bags.
 Afterwards Kas brought the hag to his domain of dread.

-The find a portal to the Abyss in the dungeon.
+~~The find a portal to the Abyss in the dungeon.~~

 ---

 ### Charlatan's Dice:

-Portal comes out in The Fools Ante, a bar, casino and Inn Hades.
+~~Portal comes out in~~ The Fools Ante, a bar, casino and Inn in Hades.
 This is where the Charlatans Dice come in.
 They will have to pass a wisdom save to pass through the gambling area.
 No magical allurements are used, just marketing and social engineering.

 ### Psycological techniques casinos use.